tegacodes/Drawing-Seeing-Moving-with-Code/docs/project1.md

 **Assignment Due dates:**

-* Your projects are due for upload to the GifPop site by 5pm, February 8th, (Week 3).
+* Your projects are due for upload to the GifPop site by midnight, February 8th, (Week 3).
 This is not negotiable and if you miss the deadline, you will not be able to have your work printed.
 * Exhibition install in class Week 4 in the last half of class.